-In Twelf, this is done, as above, by writing a logical predicate that relates a derivation of type-checking to a derivation of runs-or-halts, and then making the appropriate \mathcal{mode} and \mathcal{ktotal} claims for the Twelf system to check.
+In Twelf, this is done, as above, by writing a logical predicate that relates a derivation of type-checking to a derivation of runs-or-halts, and then making the appropriate %mode and %total claims for the Twelf system to check.

-- 9. Prove soundness of the type system.
+9. Prove soundness of the type system.
 Writing such a logic program in Twelf takes more than 2000 lines; section 12 explains this proof in more detail.
 The Coq proof of soundness (see section 13) is about 7 times shorter (300 lines).
 There are several reasons for Coq's superiority over Twelf here.
 The first is Coq's proof automation facilities, which were very effective for many of the intermediate proofs: once we indicated manually the structure of the inductions, Coq's proof search tactics were often able to derive automatically the conclusion from the hypotheses.
-A second reason is the use of non-algorithmic specifications, especially for environment subtyping, which are simpler to reason about.
-The last reason is the ability to reuse basic properties over mappings, such as the so-called "good variables" properties, instead of proving them over and over again. - 10.
-Asymptotically efficient algorithm.
+A second reason is the use of nonalgorithmic specifications, especially for environment subtyping, which are simpler to reason about.
+The last reason is the ability to reuse basic properties over mappings, such as the so-called "good variables" properties, instead of proving them again for each different kind of mapping.

+10. Asymptotically efficient algorithm.
 In Twelf, the most straightforward representation of the type system, when run as an algorithm, takes quadratic time.
 This is because the rules for looking up labels in global environments Π involve a search of the length of Π for each lookup.
 In any Prolog system that permits the efficient dynamic assertion of new clauses, one can do lookup in constant time; we will explain this below.
-In Twelf one can also represent dynamic clauses, so it's a simple matter to replace some of the rules of the type system with ones that use a more efficient method to look up the typings of labels.
-The new logic program (most of the old type system, plus a few new rules) we call the "type checker."
+In Twelf one can also represent dynamic clauses, so it is a simple matter to replace some of the rules of the type system with ones that use a more efficient method to look up the typings of labels.
+The new logic program (most of the old type system, plus a few new rules) we call the "type checker;" it runs in time O(n), in principle.5